Gold Coast, Queensland: Arts

 Home of the Arts (HOTA) is the Gold Coast's premier cultural facility for visual and performing arts with a performance theatre, two cinemas and an underground venue.
 The theatre has hosted performance by the Imperial Russian Ballet, The Australian Ballet and the Queensland Ballet.
 Musicals, plays and a variety of performances are regularly scheduled.
 The city is also home to the Gold Coast City Art Gallery.
 Film festivals and the Comedy Club host international artists.
 A redeveloped Gold Coast cultural precinct opened before the city hosted the 2018 Commonwealth Games.

-Bleach* The Gold Coast Festival takes place annually across the City in August.
-The program is one of Australia's leading and most exciting site-specific contemporary arts programs.
-Quintessentially Gold Coast, Bleach* celebrates the city's most dynamic and adventurous artists, welcomes renowned Australian and international collaborators and engages a broad audience through a range of events.
-Bleach* has attracted more than 470,000 people since its inaugural year in 2012.
-The program features work across all genres including dance, theatre, contemporary music, opera, installations, circus and major public events.

 Sport

 The two most popular sports on the Gold Coast are Australian rules football and rugby league, of which the city is represented by professional teams in two most popular national competitions:

 Burleigh Bears rugby league football club play in the Queensland Cup and have won four premierships (in 1999, 2004, 2016 and 2019).

 Recreational activities on the Gold Coast include surfing, fishing, cycling, boating and golf.
 The Gold Coast area has numerous golf links, including Hope Island, Sanctuary Cove and The Glades.

 Sporting facilities include the Carrara Stadium, Carrara Indoor Sport Centre, Nerang Velodrome and the Sports Super Centre.
-Some of these facilities are being superseded by newer and larger capacity facilities.
-Two examples of these are the Gold Coast Convention & Exhibition Centre to play host to a Gold Coast Basketball team and Robina Stadium to host NRL games.
+Newer facilities such as the Gold coast sports and Leisure center, Runaway Bay Indoor Sports Stadium, Pimpama Sports Hub, and the Gold Coast Sports Precinct have been built to accommodate the growing population.

-Former World Wrestling Entertainment performer Nathan Jones comes from the Gold Coast, as do Olympic gold medal winning swimmer Grant Hackett, 2011 US Open tennis champion Samantha Stosur and Sally Pearson (who received the keys to the city).
+Former World Wrestling Entertainment performer Nathan Jones comes from the Gold Coast, as do Olympic gold medal-winning swimmer Grant Hackett, 2011 US Open tennis champion Samantha Stosur and Sally Pearson (who received the keys to the city).